baymac/baymac.github.io/_posts/2019-05-24-project-workflow-for-gsoc.md

     A scrum was created with the name:

-    * `Google Summer of Code 2019` - [link](https://issues.jenkins-ci.org/secure/RapidBoard.jspa?rapidView=591)<br/><br/>
+    * `Google Summer of Code 2019` - [link](https://issues.jenkins-ci.org/secure/RapidBoard.jspa?rapidView=591)<br/>

-    Four sprints were created to track the issues of all GSoC 2019 projects under Jenkins, namely
+    Four sprints were created to track the issues of all GSoC 2019 projects under Jenkins, namely:

     * `GSoC 2019.
 Community Bonding`
     * `GSoC 2019.
 Code Phase 1`